adishavit/adishavit.github.io/_drafts/Bestiary.md

 Despite appearances, zombies have little to do with [`std::decay`](http://en.cppreference.com/w/cpp/types/decay).

-*(As the [2017 Zombie Emoji](https://emojipedia.org/zombie/) is adopted on most platforms it will gradually make its appearance here.
-Here's a* ⚰️ *for you to enjoy until then.)*

 <p align="center">🎃</p>

 ## Terminus
-C++ provides a rich source of inspiration for all your Halloween costume needs!
+C++ provides a rich seam of inspiration for all your creepy Halloween needs!

 Nevertheless, I am quite sure this list is incomplete.
 If I missed any other denizens of the C++ depths, please do let me know in the comments below, on Twitter, Reddit or find me on [the C++ Slack channel](https://cpplang.now.sh/).
 I may add them here or cage them until next year....
 Mwahahaha!!

+*(As the 2017 [Zombie](https://emojipedia.org/zombie/) and [Flying Saucer](https://emojipedia.org/flying-saucer/) Emojis are adopted on more platforms they will gradually make their appearance here.
+Here's a* ⚰️ *and* 🚀 *for you to enjoy until then.)*

 <p align="center">🎃</p>

 *I ❤ feedback: If you dug this post, found it fun or terrifying or found an error, do drop me a line.*